 Common Causes of Diarrhea for Keto Dieters

 Does Too Much Fat In Your Diet Cause Diarrhea?

 But if you were lactose intolerant before starting keto, cutting back on your carb intake doesn’t magically cure your body of its indifference to dairy.
 In fact, even if you didn’t realize you and lactose weren’t BFF’s pre-keto, it could still be the cause of your emergency evacuations.

 If you believe dairy could be the cause of your loose stools, try an elimination diet.
 Remove all cheese, creams, and yogurts from your plan for at least a month.
-When you notice your bathroom visits become less frequent, then you know you’re on the right track.
+If you notice bathroom visits become less frequent, then you know you’re on the right track.

 Too Much Magnesium

-Other keto flu symptoms can include nausea, bloating, headaches, low energy levels, and increased cravings.
+Other keto flu symptoms include nausea, bloating, headaches, low energy levels, and increased cravings.
 Basically any flu-like symptoms you can think of can happen when your body burns through all of it’s glycogen stores to switch over to its new primary energy source of fat.

-- Avoid an electrolyte imbalance by supplementing properly for your chemistry
+- Avoid an electrolyte imbalance by supplementing properly for your chemistry.

-- Have 1-2 cups of a high quality bone broth to help balance electrolytes
+- Have 1-2 cups of a high quality bone broth to help balance electrolytes.

-- Keep carbohydrate intake low to help transition from burning carbs to burning body fat instead
+- Keep carbohydrate intake low to help transition from burning carbs to burning body fat instead.

-- Keep protein intake moderate since high protein can kick some sensitive individuals out of ketosis
+- Keep protein intake moderate since high protein can kick some sensitive individuals out of ketosis.

-- Avoid seed oils, no matter how many times the American Heart Association tells you these fats help you avoid heart disease
+- Avoid seed oils, no matter how many times the American Heart Association tells you these fats help you avoid heart disease.

 Sludgy Bile Flow